-In accordance with Government Auditing Standards, I have also issued a report dated December 15, 2012, on my consideration of the Tensas Parish Sheriff's internal control over financial reporting and my tests of its compliance with certain provisions of laws, regulations, contracts and grants.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of my audit.
+In accordance with Government Auditing Standards, I have also issued a report dated December 17, 2013, on my consideration of the Tensas Parish Sheriff's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Tensas Parish Sheriff's internal control over financial reporting and compliance.

-relant West Monroe, Louisiana
+West Monroe, Louisiana December 17, 2013

-December 15, 2012